 The dropdmg tool is not a freestanding utility.
 Rather, it controls the DropDMG application, which it will launch as needed.
-You must be logged into the Mac with a regular user session (not just via SSH).
+You must be logged into the Mac with a regular user session (not only via SSH, although you can control the GUI user session via SSH).